JMalegaonkar/ECS-150-P1/Readme.md

 ToDo:
 - Fix free for inner char* for char** objects in command_pipeline (check valgrind)
 - Pipelining must support multiple status codes (i.e. [0][0][0])
+- Fix hardcoding of `cd` value to either 0 or 1

 Notes:
 - Make sure "exit > file1.txt" created file1.txt if it DNE and populates it with "Bye..."